 Back To Top

-Today it is owned by investors and collectors alike and can be purchased for a premium slightly above that of bullion.
-We currently offer the most common 10 dollar Liberties for purchase in Mint State Grades: XF, MS61, MS62.
-MS63, MS64 & MS65.
+Today it is owned by investors and collectors alike and can be purchased for a premium slightly above that of bullion in common dates.
+We currently offer the most common 10 dollar Liberties for purchase in the following grades: XF, MS61, MS62, MS63, MS64 and MS65.